-The performance gains from pre-allocation can be substantial.
-Remarkably, this technique isn't exclusive to Julia, but rather represents an optimization strategy applicable across programming languages.
-Its effectiveness ultimately stems from prioritizing mutations over the creation of new objects, thereby minimizing assignments on the heap.
+Remarkably, the technique isn't exclusive to Julia, but rather represents an optimization strategy applicable across programming languages.
+Its effectiveness ultimately stems from favoring mutations over the creation of new objects, thus minimizing allocations on the heap.

-Our presentation begins with a review of methods for initializing vectors, which is a prerequisite for implementing a pre-allocation strategy.
-We then present two scenarios where pre-allocation proves advantageous, with special emphasis on its advantages within nested for-loops.
+Our presentation will include a review of methods for initializing vectors, which is a prerequisite for implementing a pre-allocation strategy.
+We then present some scenarios where pre-allocation proves advantageous, with special emphasis on its advantages within nested for-loops.

 There are two methods for initializing a vector with undef values.
-The first one is through a constructor, requiring the specification of length and element types.
-The second one is based on the function similar(y), which creates a vector with the same type and dimension as another existing vector y.
+The first one is through a constructor, requiring the specification of the length and element types.
+The second one is based on the function similar, which creates a vector with the same type and dimension as another existing vector.
 This approach is particularly useful when the output sought matches the structure of an input.

-Below, we compare the performance of approaches to initializing a vector.
+Below, we compare the performance of several approaches to initializing vectors.
 In particular, we establish that working with undef values is faster than populating vectors with specific values.
 To starkly show the differences in execution time, we repeat the process of vector creation 100,000 times.

 x = collect(1:100)